A Comprehensive, Fully Illustrated Guide to Our Bodies—for Boys and Girls!

 From a young age, children hear that pink is for girls and blue is for boys.
 They're told girls play with dolls and boys play with cars.
 Girls are always giggling and cuddling, while boys should be roughhousing and tough.
 Boys are messy and smelly and girls are quiet and neat, right?

-In My Body is Changing, Dagmar Geisler works to show preschool and early elementary readers that we're really not all that different, regardless of whether we're boys or girls.
+In My Body is Growing, Dagmar Geisler works to show preschool and early elementary readers that we're really not all that different, regardless of whether we're boys or girls.
 Though we may all seem similar on the outside, we are each our own person on the inside.
 At this age, our bodies and our minds are changing—we're growing up!

 By getting to know the students of Class 4B, young readers will learn how their own minds and bodies work.
 They'll learn about friendship, about gender stereotypes, and about the rights they have, even (and especially) as children.
 Dagmar also addresses sexual abuse and why it's so important to report it to an adult.